 It was pretty strange seeing sex shops and bars in the middle of the day but once we came off the main street and further into St Pauli we were so surprised by this side of the city.
 It felt cool, rundown, up and coming but safe, which is a weird combination!
 We liked it anyway and past lots of cool bars and places to eat!

 Tip: To help understand the Reeperbahn, check out Man Vs Globe’s post – Don’t Fear the Reeperbahn!

-I actually wish I had done a tour of the Reeperbahn area, I didn’t know they were a thing until I got back, these tours sound really intriguing!
+I actually wish I had done a tour of the Reeperbahn area on my Hamburg itinerary, I didn’t know they were a thing until I got back, these tours sound really intriguing!

 Ban Canteen is only a small restaurant but its menu and its portions are huge!
 We shared the Summer Spring Rolls to start, followed by a huge bowl of Tofu Pho each, finished by sharing the Mango & Coconut Panna Cotta.. all of it was Vegan and all of it was delicious!

 Tip: Ban Canteen may seem like a bit of a walk away depending on where you are in the city as its to the top of St Pauli but I really recommend going!
 If you’re not Vegan, don’t worry, it’s meat based too, if you are Vegan, check it out as there are lots of options!
 Also check out these Vegan places in Hamburg by Veggie Visa!

 Tip: For more great places to eat in Hamburg check out this Hamburg Food Guide.

 After our late lunch, we slowly walked back towards the Reeperbahn but at this point we felt a bit stuck with what to do next.
 We wanted a drink but the bars in St Pauli all looked a bit too dingy for this time of day so we headed back to the River where we came across StrandPauli.
 We were drawn in because of its beach bar vibe which in 0° which seemed very random but also very cool!